arihernandez98/GoAgs/GroupAssignments/readme.md

 ## Introduction of your research question
-With the understanding that parks and recreational spaces are important to all communities, we are interested in exploring how access to these facilities may differ depending on median household income levels.
-Additionally, if we have the capacity, we would like to explore how the investment and/or creation of parks affect the respective neighborhood’s housing prices over the span of 10 years, from 2010 to 2020.
+With the understanding that parks and recreational spaces are important to all communities, we would like to explore how the presence of parks affect the respective neighborhood’s housing prices and home tenure over the span of 10 years, from 2010 to 2019. **Do parks in the city of Los Angeles have an effect on housing prices and change in tenure from 2010 to 2019?**
-Our research question, **what is the varying spatial distribution of parks to neighborhoods of varying income levels?**

 ## An explanation of why it is important to you, why it matters to others, and what is at stake
 This project is important to us because we value equal access to parks and recreational spaces, and we believe the creation and investment into these amenities should not contribute to the displacement of existing residences.
 Access to parks and recreational facilities contribute to better living conditions such as increased physical and mental wellness, decreased median temperatures, increased stormwater capture and management, and increased aesthetic value to neighborhoods.
 As the threat of climate change creates more extreme heat events, many communities seek refuge at local outdoor parks because of shaded infrastructure and decreased temperatures due to green infrastructure.
 The importance of parks and outdoor recreational spaces became increasingly apparent during the COVID-19 pandemic as communities utilized parks for physical activity and a space to safely socialize with families and friends.